 - Now select Change advanced power settings.

-- Navigate to Switchable Dynamic Graphics > Global Settings.
+- Navigate to Switchable Dynamic Graphics, and select Global Settings.
 Set On battery and Plugged in to Optimize performance.
-Click OK to save changes.

-Solution 11 – Change Group Policy Settings
+11. Change Group Policy settings

 - Now you need to disable the following policies:

 - User Account Control: Use Admin Approval Mode for the built-in Administrator account

 - User Account Control: Detect application installations and prompt for elevation

 - User Account Control: Only elevate executable files that are signed and validated

 - User Account Control: Only elevate UIAccess applications that are installed in

 - User Account Control: Run all administrators in Admin Approval Mode